Rin Nakai: Post UFC

 On February 24, 2018, she made a comeback at DEEP 82 IMPACT for the first time in a year and two months.
 She fought against Kim Ji-young, taking the mount position and winning the TKO with a series of elbow strikes.

 At Deep Jewels 24, Nakai faced Kaewjai Prachumwong, defeating her via TKO stoppage in the second round.

 On October 22, 2019, she fought against Titapa Junsookplung (alias Diamond Rose the Rocket) at Deep Jewels 26 and defeated her with an armbar.

 She fought Shoko Fujita in the Deep-Jewels Flyweight Grand Prix quarterfinal bout at Deep Jewels 36 on March 12, 2022., winning by TKO.

 On May 8, 2022, she fought Tae Murayama in the DEEP JEWELS Flyweight Grand Prix semi-final held at Deep Jewels 37, winning by armbar in the second round.
 She advanced to the final on the same day, defeating Shizuka Sugiyama via armbar at the end of the first round, winning the Grand Prix, and becoming the first Deep Jewels Flyweight Champion.

 Nakai faced Aoi Kuriyama on February 18, 2023, at Deep Jewels 40.
 She won the fight by a second-round submission.

 Nakai was scheduled to defend her Deep Jewels Flyweight championship against Aoi Kuriyama on May 26, 2024, at Deep Jewels 45.
-Kuriyama withdrew due to injury, and was replace by Namiko Kawabata.
-She won the fight by a third-round technical submission.
+Kuriyama withdrew due to injury, and was replaced by Namiko Kawabata.
+Nakai won the fight by a third-round technical submission.